 Because DSL uses copper phone lines it is sensitive to electrical impulse noise.
-To make the signal more resistant ADSL adds redundant bits to each frame called forward error correction (\underline{FEC}).
+To make the signal more resistant ADSL adds redundant bits to each frame called forward error correction (FEC).
 If noise corrupts some of the bits the receiver is able to correct the corrupt data as long as it is not too extensive.
-If too many bits are corrupt the frame cannot be recovered.
+If too many bits are corrupt the frame cannot be recovered and needs to be resent.
 To increase noise tolerance DSL interleaves multiple frames.
-When the receiver deinterleaves the data noise damage is now spread over multiple frames increasing the odds receiver will be able to recover the data.
+When the receiver deinterleaves the data noise damaged is now spread over multiple frames increasing the odds receiver will be able to recover the data without needing to have it retransmitted.